 Sampling was conducted on a 5-year frequency through 2013.
 Following the 2013 sampling event, the site LTSP was revised to direct that routine water quality sampling and water level measurements be collected every 10 years.
 This frequency was based on the DOE 1995 Site Characterization (DOE 1995) and sampling results collected through 2013 (DOE 2014).
 This frequency also corresponds to the end of the next model-predicted interval of 2017 and 2022.
-This year (2023) was a sampling year, and sampling was conducted on October 26, 2023.
+Sampling was last conducted on October 26, 2023.
 Routine groundwater sampling at the Parkersburg site is coordinated with sampling at the Canonsburg and Burrell sites to maximize cost efficiency.

 The sampling network at the Parkersburg site consists of six monitoring wells (MW-1 through MW-6).
-Of the six wells, well construction and completion records for monitoring wells MW-1 through MW-4 are incomplete; therefore, as prescribed in the site LTSP, only monitoring wells MW-5 and MW-6 are sampled for water quality parameters.
-Water levels are measured in all six wells.
+As prescribed by the site LTSP, only monitoring wells MW-5 and MW-6 were being routinely sampled for water quality parameters.
+Water levels were being measured in all six wells.